flu-crew/octoFLU/README.md

 ```

 ## Windows
-A python script `pipeline.py` has been provided that will run on Windows, Mac, or Linux machines with similar usage.
+A python script `pipeline.py` has been provided that will run on Windows, Mac, or Linux machines with similar usage and output as the original `pipeline.sh`.
 This script can be run directly in cmd.exe or through Anaconda.

 ```
 python pipeline.py sample_data/query_sample.fasta
 ```

-While the dependencies are the same, linking them will be different.
+While the dependencies are the same, pathing generally works better if it is explicit.

 ```
 # ===== Connect your programs here, Linux style